baqermalik646/multiprocessor-scheduling/README.md

 #### Dashboard Overview:

     1. Set Configurations:

-            Use the Set Maximum Jobs and Set Number of CPUs inputs to configure the system.
+            The app. comes with default values for Maximum Jobs and Number of CPUs.
+However, users can update these values using the input fields provided on the dashboard:

+                Set Maximum Jobs: Adjust the total number of jobs to be scheduled.

+                Set Number of CPUs: Specify the number of CPUs available for job execution.

-            Click Apply Settings to update.
+                Click Apply Settings button to update the app. with the new configurations.

     2. Performance Metrics:
             Displays real-time statistics such as: